-Optometric Visual Training is also called Vision Therapy or VT.
+Vision Therapy is also known as Visual Training or VT.
 It’s a type of optometric care that is devoted to developing, improving and enhancing people’s visual performance when lenses alone are inefficient.

 What is a Behavioural Optometrist?

-To determine whether your local optometrist specialises in Vision Therapy, ask the following questions before you make an appointment.
+To determine whether your local optometrist specialises in VT, ask the following questions before you make an appointment.